Simulating quantum measurements without superposition devices: Exact noise and loss rates for simulating all projective measurements

 for some visibility $v \in [0,1]$.
 In order to compute this visibility, we bracket both sides by $\bra{a}U^\dagger \cdot U \ket{a}$:

 Using again the invariance of the Haar measure, we can replace $(U,V)$ with a single unitary dependence $V$.
 Therefore,

 For each value of $k$, the integral to compute is of the form:

 where the subscript $a$ indicates that the integration is only over unitaries $V$ such that $\abs{\mel{k}{V}{a}}^2$ is greater than $\abs{\mel{k}{V}{a'}}^2$ for any other $a'\neq a$.
-This kind of integral has already been studied in \cite{Werner89,Jones07,Cobucci2025} and its value reads
+This kind of integral has already been studied in \cite{Werner89,Jones07,Cobucci2025} and its value, independently on $k$, reads

 Thus,